 2.3 Perez Art Museum

 Visiting The Perez Art Museum (PAMM), formerly referred to as the Miami Art Museum, is another one of the free things to do in Miami!

-The Wolfsonian, situated in the center of the Art Deco District, was founded in 1986 and in 1997, it was integrated into the Florida International University.
+The Wolfsonian, situated in the center of the Art Deco District, was founded in 1986, and 1997, it was integrated into the Florida International University.

-The museum’s 180,000-plus collection is used to demonstrate the significant effect of design and art, emphasizing North American and European arts, graphic design and architecture, from 1850 to 1950.
+The museum’s 180,000-plus collection is used to demonstrate the significant effect of design and art, emphasizing North American and European skills, graphic design, and architecture from 1850 to 1950.